TuringLang/IRTracker.jl/README.md

 ## Contexts

-You may have noticed that there is an additional, fourth argument occuring in the transformed IR shown above.
-This is the additional context that gets passed down the transformed functions, and is used for dispatch in in the internal functions (mostly `trackcall`).
-These context arguments work similar to the contexts in Cassette.jl, and let you overload the behaviour of how tracking works.
+You may have noticed that all `tracked<whatever>` functions above take the `GraphRecorder` as their first argument.
+Through this, a context object gets passed down the transformed functions, and is used for dispatch in in the internal functions (mostly `trackcall`).
+These context arguments work similar to the contexts in Cassette.jl, and let you overload the behaviour of how tracking works by providing custom implementations of a method of the tracker functions.

 The main parts of customizable behaviour are 1) to change what is considered a primitive (e.g., a “primitively” differentiable function is primitive in an AD application – no need to recurse